zammad/zammad-documentation/prerequisites-software.rst

 1. Ruby Programming Language
 ============================

-Zammad requires Ruby (all required rubygems like ruby on rails are listed in the Gemfile).
+Zammad requires Ruby.
+All required rubygems like ruby on rails are listed in the Gemfile.
 The following Ruby version is supported:

 * Ruby 2.4.1